uclaacm/hackschool-f18/session-4-frontend-css-layout/README.md

 }
 ```

-This is what it should look like:
+Since we centered everything earlier with flexbox, this is what it should look like:
 ![position: absolute;](images/absolute.png)

 To animate the ghosts: